gitlaysblue/-B2B-Revenue-Pipeline/README.md

   `Unauthorized` error traced back to a university tenant blocking the work/school connector, resolved by switching both the email connector and the signed-in account to a personal Microsoft account.
-- **Wrong embedded visual:** the "Power Automate" button visual and the "Power Apps" embed visual look similar in the visual picker but do completely different things — had to delete and re-add with the correct one.

 - **Open Deals list population:** exporting the filtered table visual to Excel only carried the 4 columns that happened to be on that visual, not the 8 needed for the write-back list.
 Solved by writing a direct SQL query against the source tables instead of relying on a UI export.

 - **Deal Count mismatch investigation:** SQL returned 1,600, the dashboard card showed "2K" — initially misdiagnosed as an unintentional merge with the legacy CSV table (420 rows).
 Re-checked against the actual model diagram, which confirmed `legacy_deals_2021_2022` was never merged into `fact_deals`; the real cause was compact-number display rounding, not a data issue.

 - **Raw source data quality:** the legacy CSV mixed date formats (`2021/12/06`, `27-04-2021`, `11/04/2022`) and currency-formatted strings (`"$4,926.14"`) with plain numbers in the same column; the SharePoint